Rogers Family Stadium: Location

 The Rogers Family Stadium is on the site of common land on the furthest west side of Roxeth in what was once known as Dabbs Field.
 In this area, around 850 AD, it is believed there was a now forgotten battle as commemorated in place names such as the Bonefield and the Hundred of Gore.

 The surrounding area was built as part of the Metro-land developments in the early 1930s.
-A local housing development, the Earlsmead Housing Estate, appears to have given the ground its name.
+A local housing development, the Earlsmead Housing Estate, appears to have given the ground its former name.

 The streets around the ground are largely named after castles in the British Isles; Windsor, Warwick, Kenilworth, Walton, Arundel, Corfe, Balmoral, Ludlow, Tregenna.
 The only exceptions being Holyrood Avenue, which appears to be named after the Palace, Ivy, Carlyon Avenue, Somervell Road, Eastcote Lane and Earlsmead itself.

 Access

 The Rogers Family Stadium is within 30 minutes walking distance of three London Underground stations on three separate lines.
 South Harrow(Pic), Northolt (Central) and Rayners Lane (Met/Pic).
 Northolt Park (Chiltern Line) British Rail is the closest rail stop at only a 15 minutes walk away.
 Bus routes 140, 114, 282, 395, 399 and the circular H9 / H10 through South Harrow / Rayners Lane all pass nearby, stopping around ten minutes walk of the ground.